jeanimal/heuristica/README.md

 ## All rows

-We could run the same functions on regression, but doing predictions one at a time is tedious.
-Let's use heurstica's `predictPairSummary` function instead, which is a beginner's way to look at many predictions.
+It is tedious to predict one row pair at a time, so let's use heurstica's `predictPairSummary` function instead.
 We simply pass it the data and the heuristics whose predictions we are interested in.
 It produces a matrix with all row pairs, which in this case is 10 (5 * 4 / 2).

 ```r